omeka/omeka-s-enduser/docs/content/items.md

 You may add other fields by selecting a property from the list on the right.
 Browse fields by vocabulary (Dublin Core, Bibliographic Ontology, etc), or search in the *filter properties* bar above the list of properties and vocabularies.

 #### Language
 You can indicate the language for the content of an input using the globe symbol above the input (see the red arrow in the image below).
-Click on the globe to activate a text field, then enter the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code for the language in which the text is written.
+Click on the globe to activate a text field, then enter the [IETF Language tag](https://en.wikipedia.org/wiki/IETF_language_tag) for the language in which the text is written.

 ![Red arrow points to the globe icon and a text entry field highlighted in blue](/content/contentfiles/item_lang.png)